bsteen/bsteen.github.io/quotes.md

 # List of Quotes

 A list of quotes (most not very serious) I've come across over the years.
-I've tried to link the orignal source for each.
+I've tried to link the original source for each.
 Otherwise I will just link the place or person where I first heard it.
 The list is ordered from most recently found quotes to least recently.
 Last updated: 2021-12-26

 > Left to their own devices, traffic engineers will always build New Jersey.